Snowshoeing

 You can purchase a day pass for $8 or a season pass for $30.
 Please note, this does not include access to cross country ski trails and does not include club membership.

-Both the Day Pass and Annual Pass can be purchased at the Ticket & Rental Office located in the lodge.
+Both the Day Pass and Annual Pass can be purchased at the Ticket & Rental Office located in the lodge, or online.

-Outside office hours, please pay fees online or by using the fee vault and envelopes provided.
-Envelopes and the yellow fee box are both conveniently located at the information kiosks next to the lodge.
+Outside office hours, please pay at the yellow fee vault, located at the information kiosks next to the lodge.

 -